FatherofHeathens/github-slideshow/_posts/0000-01-03-FatherofHeathens.md

 ---
 layout: slide
-title: "Can we add a third?!"
+title: "If I died first....Mother did it?!"
 ---

 Use the left arrow to go towards the begining!